NEWS

 Representative Image Source: Pexels| RDNE Stock Project

 Slightman, who has been working with parents for 16 years, has been developing and encouraging parenting techniques for her own kids, as well as, students and thousands of other kids, per Bored Panda.
 “They learn that they don’t need to listen the first time, they feel they don’t need to listen when you’re nagging, asking nicely or in the evening reminding them.
 They listen when a boundary is set,” Slightman added.
-The woman, thus came to the conclusion that this nagging or shouting is what ultimately becomes the boundary for kids.
+The woman, thus, concluded that nagging or shouting is what ultimately becomes the boundary for kids.
 However, she also pointed out a way out and said that parents need to set better boundaries.

 “You need to set clear, concrete, consistent boundaries so your kids know upfront what you need them to do,” Slightman explained.
 Sharing another tip to make this work, she suggested “focusing on shifting the child’s behavior,” instead of “shifting the parenting.”
 The parenting strategy parents need to use should be devoid of yelling.
 Slightman also offered a 12-week online coaching program, The Parenting With Purpose Method.
 “It is my methodology that guides parents to create battle-free days with their kids.
 No yelling, anger, punishment or guilt!
 Finally having kids who listen, cooperate, and act respectfully in a non-combative way!” she explained.